IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

 We have an "ALLOW" policy but no rule is specified which makes it effectively a "DENY ALL" rule.

-Apply with:
+#### Step 2: Apply with rule

 ```sh
 kubectl apply -f IKS/authorization.yaml
 ```

-Check the application in the browser again.
+#### Step 3: Check the application in the browser again.
 It may take a while for the policy to propagate to the Envoy but eventually you will see this error in the browser:

+Example output:

 ```ini
 Articles could not be read